CapriciousRebel/Instagram-Clone/README.md

-A clone of the Instagram website.
+A clone of the Instagram website made for the purpose of learning the MVC architecture

 ### Architecture: